 • If using a charcoal grill, add 1 to 2 wood chunks for a foil packet filled with wood chips directly to the charcoal.
 Pro-tip: Check out our guide to smoking wood for the perfect flavor pairings.

-What to Serve With a Juicy Smoked Turkey Leg
+What to Serve With This Smoked Turkey Leg Recipe

 We love smoking a big batch of giant turkey legs and taking them to potlucks and gatherings, but if you’re making them at home and want delicious sides to go with them, check out tasty picks like Dutch oven mac and cheese, roasted veggies, or some fully-loaded fries.